ed1868/ed1868/README.md

 ### Hey there, My name is Eddie  :tophat:

-I'm a Software Engineer based in the USA.
+I'm a Software Engineer.
 My current focus has been Blockchain technology and Artificial Intelligence.
 I bring these ideas to life using the MERN stack, Ethereum, Solidity, Web3 and python.

 If you need any help on a project, feel free to shoot me a message or get in contact with me through the social media links below.